-Revere Section of Trail Expected to Open in Spring 2015
+Revere Section of Trail Now Open

-The city of Malden recently helped connect the end of the Malden portion of the trail to the beginning of the Revere section by creating a paved path through Linden Square.
+The city of Malden helped connect the end of the Malden portion of the trail to the beginning of the Revere section by creating a paved path through Linden Square.

 The one-mile stretch of trail in Revere runs along the edge of the Rumney Marsh and features scenic vistas of the natural landscape.
-Heavy equipment is being used to build out the trail there which remains very muddy.
-Bike to the Sea recommends avoiding the area until it opens in the spring.

-Work to improve the trail at the intersection of Salem Street is being done by the city of Revere and Bike to the Sea.
+Work to improve the trail at the intersection of Salem Street was done by the city of Revere and Bike to the Sea.
 Funding from DCR Recreational Trails Grant B2C helped remove old train tracks and install new curbing there to make the area safer for bicyclists and pedestrians.
 Plans to add fencing and a map kiosk will help transform the intersection from an industrial site into a small greenway.

 [LATEST UPDATE, 10/18/2013: Much progress was made over the summer on the Everett, Malden and Saugus sections of the Northern Strand Trail.
 The trail from Everett through Malden, a 4.1-mile stretch from West and Wellington streets in Everett to Linden Square in Malden, was paved.
 Iron Horse Preservation completed the surfacing of the Saugus section of the trail.
 The first community garden was also built along the trail in Malden, between Faulkner and Bryant streets.
 Work on the Revere portion of the trail is expected to begin in the spring of 2014.
 Meanwhile, the city of Lynn still has to approve the trail.]